 - Herbs - Add some herbs to the marinade or sprinkle over the top before serving.
 Herbs like parsley, oregano, basil, or thyme work well.

-How To Make Sheet Pan Shrimp And Veggies: Step-By-Step
+How To Make Sheet Pan Shrimp: Step-By-Step

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: